 - You are 35 and over AND a smoker.

-Make sure you share this information with your doctor who will give you the best advice based on your personal situation.
+Make sure you share this information with your doctor who will give you the best advice on this side effect based on your personal situation.

-The Not So Great: your body will need a bit of time to adjust
+The Not So Great Side Effects: your body will need a bit of time to adjust